 The impact of tourism on economy and society is obvious.
 To make a knowledge based society, tourism is essential.
 It strengthens the country both economically and socially.
 From the figure-3, it is found that the impacts of tourism are classified as direct, indirect and induced.
 The sum up of all contributions of tourism results in outcome of healthy GDP and creation of employment.
-According to World Tourism Organization (WTO), it is one of the world's biggest industries is set to double within 15 years to reach a billion tourists by year 2010.
+World Travel and Tourism Council (2011) claims that Travel & Tourism is expected to generate 1,509,000 jobs directly in 2011 (1.9% of total employment).
+By 2021, Travel & Tourism will account for 1,951,000 jobs directly, an increase of 442,000 (29.3%) over the next ten years.
+The total contribution of Travel & Tourism to employment is expected to be 3,326,000 jobs in 2011 (4.2% of total employment).
+More over, visitor exports are a key component of the direct contribution of Travel & Tourism.
+Bangladesh is expected to attract 443,000 international tourist (overnight visitor) arrivals in 2011, generating BDT6.6bn in visitor exports (foreign visitor spending, including spending on transportation).
 Tourism makes direct contribution by creating demand of accommodations, transportations, and entertainment etc. Indirect impact accounts for creation of Govt. collective investments and purchases of supplies etc. Thirdly, the induced impact results in direct and indirect spending of the employees related to tourism.
-According to Kendell (1988), Tourism offers immense potentiality on employment generation, poverty alleviation and maintaining ecological balance.
+Tourism offers immense potentiality on employment generation, poverty alleviation and maintaining ecological balance.
 It is a relatively modern phenomenon, which plays an intensely important role in the economic development of any country.